Lerist/CrashWoodpechker/README.md

 ## About me

 I am a student in China, I love reading pure literature, love Japanese culture and Hongkong music.
-At the same time, it is also very obsessed with writing code.
+At the same time, I am also obsessed with writing code.
 If you have any questions or want to make friends with me, you can write to me: drakeet.me@gmail.com

 In addition, my blog: http://drakeet.me